 Regulations regarding open burning in Lynchburg are set forth in Chapter 4 of the City Code (Section 4; Chapters 62, 64, 65).

-At least one person of 16 years of age or older is supervising, and in close proximity to the burning at all times
+At least one person 16 years of age or older shall supervise and be in close proximity of the burning at all times.

 A one-half inch diameter or larger water hose with a nozzle shall be connected to a fully charged (i.e. open), operational spigot and shall be in close proximity to the burning.

 All burning must take place between the hours of 8 am to 8 pm.

 Burning must not be conducted when the wind velocity exceeds ten miles per hour or the Fire Marshal has issued a ban on burning because of very dry conditions or poor air quality.